 - Do you visit any type of medical specialist due to your type 1 diabetes?

 In most cases, it will be required that you undergo a medical examination as a part of the life insurance underwriting.
-During this exam – which usually last about 30 minutes – you will meet with a paramedical professional either in your home or in another location that is convenient to you, such as your workplace.
+During this exam a paramedical professional will meet with you either at an office location or in your home.

-In the exam, the paramedical professional will take a blood pressure and a heart rate reading from you.
+In the exam, they will take your blood pressure and heart rate reading.
 He or she will also need to obtain a blood and a urine sample from you, which will be tested by the life insurance company for certain additional health / risk factors.
 In addition, the paramedical professional will also typically ask you some additional health-related questions.

 The insurance company may also want to review your medical records from your primary care physician and / or from any specialist that you see due to your type 1 diabetes condition.
 This way, the underwriters may get a more clear picture of your overall health.